NCEAS/eml/docs/eml-semantic-annotations-primer.md

 (#TO DO glossary links)  that  [resolves](#glossary-reslove) (and [dereferences)](#glossary-dereference)) to a useful description, definition, or relationships for that annotated resource.

-### Benefits of annotation
-The process of creating semantic annotations for datasets may seem tedious, but the payoff is vastly enhanced data discovery and interpretation.
+**Benefits of annotation:** The process of creating semantic annotations for datasets may seem tedious, but the payoff is vastly enhanced data discovery and interpretation.
 Semantic annotations will make it easier for others to find and reuse data (and thus give proper credit).